puneet166/Payatu-problem-Statement/README.md

  3. After sucessfully register you redirect on login page and login by username or password.

 Note- All generated file save into media folder of your project directory.
+### Important Note- pdf option disable due to some reason. please test the application on docx file mode.